MedSalahM/basic-auth-spring-jpa/README.md

 # basic-auth-spring-jpa

-A demo project explaining the backend authentication using Basic http authentication The app is secured by spring security .
+A demo project explaining the backend authentication using Basic http authentication.
+The app is secured by using Spring Security & MySQL JPA.